nodebits/nodebits.org/articles/linux-joystick.markdown

 I know from the kernel documentation that the first four bytes are a timestamp.
 I can see from the output that it's little endian (the first byte changes very fast, the last doesn't change at all).
-From the node docs, I see that we need [Buffer.readUInt32LE][].
+From the NodeJS docs, I see that we need [Buffer.readUInt32LE][].

 The next two bytes are the value as a signed 16 bit integer.
 For this we need